 There may be some bleeding during or after surgery, although it is rare.
-Bleeding may occur under the skin or internally around the eyeball.
-If bleeding occurs, you may need emergency treatment or surgery.
+You may need emergency treatment or surgery if this occurs.
 Do not take aspirin or anti-inflammatory medications for ten days before surgery.
 Such medications may increase the chances of bleeding.
-Nonprescription "herbs" and dietary supplements can also increase the chances
+Nonprescription "herbs" and dietary supplements can also increase the chances of bleeding.
+High blood pressure that is not under control may cause bleeding during or after surgery.
+If blood collects under the skin, it may slow down healing and cause scars.